Senior Citizens Center

 Want to keep in touch with family far away, set up an e-mail account, or look up some information?
 A computer with internet access has been installed in the downstairs TV room.
 The computer can be used by any senior, anytime that the center is open.
 Guidelines for use are posted.
 If you have never used the internet before, let Doreen know and we will make arrangements to teach you how to "surf the net".

-Class resumes on Mondays at 9:30am.
-This class has Marion Schultz as the instructor.
-There is no fee for this class and you may join at any time.
+Class is on Mondays at 11:00am.
+This class has Mary Morgan as the instructor.
+There is a fee of $2.00 for this class and you may join at any time.

-Join us Tuesday mornings as the Happy Notes at 10:30am.
+Join us Tuesday mornings for combined chorus at 11:00am.

 Fridays at 1:00pm, only ladies hit the tables.